haskell-actions/run-ormolu/README.md

 * `pattern` Glob pattern that are used to find source files to format.
 It is possible to specify several patterns by putting each on a new line.
+* `respect-cabal-files` Whether to try to locate Cabal files and take into account their `default-extensions` and `default-language` settings (default: true).
-* `follow-symbolic-links` Whether to follow symbolic links.
+* `follow-symbolic-links` Whether to follow symbolic links (default: true).
 * `extra-args` Extra arguments to pass to Ormolu.

 ## Example usage